Elizabeth Stewart, Countess of Arran

 Elizabeth Stewart, Countess of Arran (c.
-1554 - 1590) was a Scottish aristocrat and political intriguer.
+1554–1590) was a Scottish noblewoman and political intriguer.
+Several accounts of her actions and ambition were written by her political enemies.

+Family background

 Elizabeth Stewart was the daughter of John Stewart, 4th Earl of Atholl (d.
 1579) and Elizabeth Gordon, a daughter of George Gordon, 4th Earl of Huntly.

 Marriages and divorce

 She married Hugh Fraser, 5th Lord Lovat (d.
 1577) in 1564.
 She was said to have brought gold coins and jewellery with her to Lovat Castle.
 These treasures were stolen by her maid Kennedy, who was caught and drowned in a pool at the castle.
-In 1634 a hoard was discovered in the castle orchard, supposed to that buried by Elizabeth Stewart's maid.
+In 1634 a hoard was discovered in the castle orchard, supposed to be the treasure buried by Elizabeth Stewart's maid.

 She married secondly, in 1579, Robert Stewart, 1st Earl of March.
 She was known for a time as "Dame Elizabeth Stewart, Countess of Lennox", her husband's other title.
 In August 1579, she was given £700 Scots as a gift from the royal exchequer.

 She divorced Robert Stewart on 19 May 1581 to marry thirdly James Stewart, Earl of Arran, then known as Captain James Stewart.
 The divorce was considered scandalous.
 An early historian David Calderwood wrote:Captain James Stewart, after that he was made tutor to the Earl of Arran, he grew so familiar with the Countess of March that he begot upon her a child.
 To cover this adulterous fact, a process of divorcement was intended by her against her lawful husband, the Earl of March, which was easily obtained, and so, the made earl and she were joined together in marriage.
 She was delivered of a man child about this time.